reubenng/compviscw2/README.md

-# Computer Vision, Coursework 2: Image Filtering and Hybrid Images
+# Image Filtering and Hybrid Images
 ## with OpenIMAJ